Editorial Nuggets #17 – Jordan

 It's indecent, I know.

 To tell you the truth, I don't know if these pants were ever marketed or if they were an abandoned prototype.
-Still, it’s a piece that has strength.
+Still, it's a piece that has strength.
 Not really strong, but it gives off something.
-You really have to get a little closer for it to unleash its full potential.
+You really have to get a little closer for it to release its full potential.

-Which finish does not come from nowhere since it was present on the American military pants which preceded this one and used during the period of the Korean War, the HBT, that is to say the " Herringbone Twill", in other words the seasoned twill, one could say.
+This finish does not come from nowhere, since it was present on the American military trousers that preceded this one and were used during the Korean War period, the HBT, that is to say the "Herringbone Twill", in other words the chevroned twill, one could say.

-green herringbone fatigue pants
+green chevron fatigue pants

-Closer, you can see the pockets worked with a special stitch and the herringbone fabric.
+Up close you can see the pockets worked with a special stitch and the herringbone fabric.

 Jordan Maurin Jordan Maurin